Qazi-Shahood/Fenix/README.md

 Demo application for Fenix that displays movies from themoviedb.org by a search query.

 ## Features
-- ✨Clean Architecture with MVVM✨
+- Clean Architecture with MVVM
-- ✨No external library✨
+- No external library